brendatondin/wdd330finalproject/README.md

   >Functions to facilitate class reuse.

-Please note that I've left the placeholders (`git clone ` and `rer`) empty intentionally, assuming that you might want to fill them with the necessary information.
+Please note that I've left the placeholders (`git clone ` and `wdd330finalproject`) empty intentionally, assuming that you might want to fill them with the necessary information.